LectureScribe Logo

 Upload Your Notes

-Upload your Nanomaterials lecture notes, PDFs, or recordings from Stanford University classes.
+Upload your Nanomaterials lecture notes, PDFs, or recordings from Stanford University.
 Our AI works with any format.

 2